Singing:

 Public Speaking:

-For public speaking, the only resource you need is yourself, and whatever exercises we work on together in our sessions!
+For public speaking, the only resource you need is yourself, what you are experiencing, and whatever exercises we work on together in our sessions to help build your confidence, experience, creativity, and impact!